theerakar/theerakar/README.md

 - **Cybersecurity Tools**: Wireshark, Nmap, Kali Linux, Burp Suite
 - **Platforms**: Windows, Linux, AWS

-🌱 **Currently Learning**: Advanced Penetration Testing and Web Application Security
+🌱 **Currently Learning**:  Penetration Testing and Web Application Security

 ## About Me
 I am an enthusiastic and motivated individual pursuing a BSc (Hons) in Cybersecurity at the University of Staffordshire.
 My passion lies in safeguarding digital ecosystems and creating innovative IT solutions.
 With hands-on experience in cybersecurity tools and programming, I excel at identifying vulnerabilities, configuring secure systems, and developing user-friendly applications.